Frequently Asked Questions

 What if I move while I’m on the waitlist?

-It is important to keep your contact information up to date.
-If your contact information changes, you must fill out a Change of Address Form to report your new address to BRHP.
-Mail or bring the form to the Baltimore Regional Housing Partnership, 20 S. Charles Street, Suite 801, Baltimore, MD, 21201.
-You can also get the form at our front desk.
-Office hours are Monday through Friday from 8:30 a.m. to 5:00 p.m.
-We cannot change your address over the phone.
+It is important to keep your address up to date.
+If your address changes, you must complete a Change of Address Form to report your new address to BRHP.
+The Change of Address Form may be submitted online or to our client center located at 100 N. Charles Street, Plaza Level, open Monday through Friday from 8:30a – 5p.
+We cannot update your address over the phone.

-After two tries to reach an applicant at the last known address, the BRHP will remove the applicant from the waitlist.
-Our waitlist is currently closed, so you will not be able to reapply unless the waitlist reopens.
+After two attempts to reach an applicant at the last know address, BRHP will remove the applicant from the waitlist.
+As our waitlist is currently closed, removed applicants may only reapply once the waitlist reopens.

 How do you pick applicants from the waitlist?